parappayo/book-notes/teamwork/psych-of-prog.md

 * "psychology is the psychology of 18-year-old college freshmen" - common population bias in studies
 * studies of dev performance often focus on one type of work, eg. analytical work (tracing bugs) or synthetic work (coding), such that there isn't a good overall view of a given dev's ability to contribute to a realistic project; at best you're studying how helpful a dev is at one phase of a project
 * social psychologists have often studied group dynamics under situations that only last for days or weeks, whereas programming team situations may last months or years
+* many studies of programmer problem solving do not consider the quality of the solutions produced by subjects; either a problem is solved or not

 ## On Optimizations